Jonny Chingas: "Phone Home"

 Chingas recorded the song "Phone Home" which was also written and produced by him.
 Backed with an instrumental version, it was released on CBS A3121.
 In the Disco Dealer section of UK music trade magazine, Record Business (24 January 1983 issue), Barry Lazell was writing about how they had just lost "E.T.
-Boogie", and in fron the United States comes Johnny Chingas with "Phone Home" which again obviously referred to the E.T. film.
+Boogie", and in from the United States comes Johnny Chingas with "Phone Home" which again obviously referred to the E.T. film.
 With the import action that had taken place over the last seven days, Lazell's advice was that CBS should get it turned around while the movie was still big news.
 Barry Lazell wrote in the 7 February issue of Record Business that there was good news for CBS who would "clean up" with the Johnny Chingas record.
 The record had also been in the magazine's Disco Top 50 for three weeks and had moved up from no. 18 to no. 10.
 It was also at its second week at no. 2 on the Dancefloor chart.
 The following week it had fallen back to no. 22 on the Disco Top 50, and no. 5 on the Dancefloor chart.
-It was also at no. 125 in the magazine's Bubbling Under Singles 101-150 chart.
+It was also at no. 125 in the magazine's Bubbling Under Singles 101–150 chart.
 Also for that week, the song was still an add on at radio stations; Beacon where it was a hit pick, Capital where it was a climber, Luxembourg where it was a Power Play, and Victory where it was on the A List.